sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 This is a great place to start digging into those questions, with data on the plot, cast, crew, budget, and revenues of several thousand films.

 # Data Sets

+The dataset for this project can be found on the Kaggle website or using the Kaggle app in Python.
+I chose the second option.

 I worked with the following datasets: tmdb_5000_credits.csv and tmdb_5000_movies.csv